About Justice Legal Team, PLLC

 If the parents were married and are separated or are in the process of getting a divorce, generally both parents have the same legal rights to their biological or adopted child or children if there is no custody order.
 So, either parent can have the child or children live with them, pick them up, make decisions, and so on until a court order says otherwise.
-Husband are presumed to be the father of any child born during the time the spouses are married.
+Husbands are presumed to be the father of any child born during the time the spouses are married.
 Generally, child custody, as well as visitation and child support, is addressed during the divorce process.

 As for child custody in Oklahoma, the court divides the concept in two: physical custody and legal custody.
 Physical custody refers to the where and with whom the child or children reside.
 Legal custody refers to the ability to make legal, medical, and education decisions on behalf of the child or children.
 This could be awarded to one parent or both parents.

 Sole physical custody refers to the child or children living with one parent.
 The non-custodial parent may or may not receive visitation of some kind.
 Joint physical custody refers to the children splitting their time with each parent.
 The time is not necessarily a 50-50 split.

 Sole legal custody refers to one parent being awarded the ability to make the legal, medical, and educational decisions for the child or children.
 Joint legal custody refers to both parents sharing this decision-making ability.

 The court may enter a temporary custody order or a permanent custody order.
 Additionally, custody orders may be modified in the future.

 I'm Behind on Child Support.
 Can I Still Visit My Child in Oklahoma?